Enhanced hydration, increased stamina, super-saturated muscles, and tubs of clumpy pre workout.

-Below, I was check to see if GlycerMax (now discontinued, but it was 100% GlycerPump) would spike blood sugar levels and/or drop ketone levels.
-I discovered something incredible here — this stuff tastes fantastic and anyone who doesn’t care about blood sugar or ketones (at least not around workout time) needs to try this, especially if you have a sour pre workout to sweeten up!
+Below, Mike checked to see if GlycerMax (now discontinued, but it was 100% GlycerPump) would spike blood sugar levels and/or drop ketone levels.
+It tasted really good, and anyone who doesn’t care about blood sugar or ketones (at least not around workout time) may enjoy it added to their pre workout.

-Is the best form of glycerol finally here?
+Is a stable form of glycerol finally here?

 Glycerol is indeed awesome, but it’s poor stability and mixability often leads to its underutilization in supplements.
 That’s no longer the case with GlycerSize.
 Improved stability, increased shelf life, and better taste and texture make GlycerSize the premier form of glycerol on the market.

 If you’re interested in trying it out for yourself, check out one of the listed supplements above, or keep your eyes peeled for new versions of some of your favorite pre workouts that will be incorporating this form of glycerol soon.